 Incident Response Automation

 The automated systems first locate and identify attack vectors.
 They then assess how urgent and impactful the incident is.
-Finally, they run predefined resolution steps based on 10-year-old rules and triggers.
+Finally, they run predefined resolution steps based on established rules and triggers.
 This systematic approach leads to faster threat mitigation with less manual work.

 Cross-Cloud Visibility Tools